Skip to main content

 What is the economic cost of heart disease?

-MN Public Health Data Access Portal: Heart Attacks
+• Minnesota Public Health Data Access Portal: Heart Attacks

-About heart disease: Health information on heart disease and its risk factors
+• About Heart Disease: Health information on heart disease and its risk factors

 For more information, contact: health.heart@state.mn.us

-2 Vital Statistics 2013-2020.
-MN Center for Health Statistics, MDH.
+2. MDH/Cardiovascular Health Unit analysis of Vital Statistics 2013-2022.
+Minnesota Center for Health Statistics, MDH.

-3 MN Hospital Uniform Billing (UB) Claims Data, Health Economics Program, MDH and Minnesota Hospital Association.
+3. Minnesota Hospital Uniform Billing (UB) Claims Data, Health Economics Program, MDH and Minnesota Hospital Association.

 Tags